 Banpu had responded to CDP on climate since 2010 and extended to water and forests in 2017 and 2019, respectively, to strengthen environmental governance and risk management.

-Banpu adopts FTSE Russell ESG Scores to strengthen the transparency and enhance accountability of sustainability reporting to our stakeholders.
+Banpu adopts FTSE Russell ESG Scores to strengthen the

 Banpu participates in EcoVadis assessments to benchmark and improve sustainability practices across our operations and supply chain.